Glowforge Photo Engrave

 Create a new Black and White adjustment layer.
 I've already created the adjustment layer here, and it can be seen in the background behind the adjustment layer menu.

-The Black and White mixer is a very powerful tool!
+The Black and White mixer is a potent tool!
 It will allow us to modify how the color values are translated into black and white.
-To modify how these colors are mixed, double click the layer thumbnail, which is the small square that is black and transparent.
+To adjust how these colors are mixed, double click the layer thumbnail, which is the small square that is black and transparent.

 My final Black and White settings for Rio look like this: